 In 2017 Hats presented “Snow White and the Seven Dwarfs”, written by our very own Phil Mann and had six sell out performances to enthusiastic audiences.

-Tickets will be available shortly from The Hats website or the church office.
+Tickets are available from around November on The Hats website or the church office.

 Ask at the Church Office or The Hats for more details.